freds0/fault_detection_power_transmission_lines/README.md

 # Fault Detection Power Transmission Lines

-This repo is a tutorial for training and evaluating the Tensorflow Object Detection API for fault detection at power transmission lines.
+This repo is used for training and evaluating the Tensorflow Object Detection API for fault detection at power transmission lines.

 ![alt text](imgs/example0.jpg)